nbaldwin98/textgrad/DLAB_README.md

 # Step 1: Get an initial response from an LLM.
 model = tg.BlackboxLLM( engine=engine)

-question_string = ("What is the average speed of a flying swallow")
+question_string = ("What is the average speed of a flying swallow ?")

 question = tg.Variable(question_string,
                        role_description="question to the LLM",